josephhaaga/todos/ideas.md

 I should be able to pipe long-running command results to a Slack message
     * e.g. Slack the output of Nimbus deploy to San/Krishna without requiring me to watch the terminal and use Slack manually

-Add a 'todo next' command to tell me the next task I should be working on

 Add time-tracking/hour-logging functionality behind a feature flag
     * pushes logged time to Jira, Github, or any other time tracking software